-There are therefore many lifestyle and dietary checks you can put in place to “speed” up your metabolism – not because you had a slow one to start with, but because it has become sluggish.
-You can do the following to get that “factory” working as a well-oiled machine again by taking note of these says Christoph:
+There are therefore many lifestyle and dietary checks you can put in place to “speed up" your metabolism – not because you had a slow one to start with, but because it has become sluggish.
+You can do the following to get that “factory” working like a well-oiled machine again by taking note of these says, Christoph:

 Consider what, and how much of it, you eat.
 Eating food high in nutrients and vitamins to nourish your cells is essential (lots and lots of nourishing vegetables, “some” fruit and proper protein).
 “Empty” calories (sugar and simple starches) may give you short-term energy, but not the sustained energy your cells need to keep your body, and metabolism, balanced.